-- Large shrimp – The bigger, the better.
+- Shrimp: The bigger, the better!
+Jumbo shrimp are perfect, but you can also use smaller shrimp if that’s all you have.
+Fresh or frozen both work.
+If using frozen, make sure to thaw them completely and pat them dry before using them.
 You can remove and discard the tails before cooking so they’re easier to eat, or leave them on during cooking and remove them before serving.

-- Chili powder, onion powder, smoked paprika, coarse kosher salt, ground cumin, and black pepper – This fajita seasoning mix isn’t overly spicy and has the authentic Mexican flavors you love.
+- Homemade fajita seasoning: Chili powder, onion powder, smoked paprika, kosher salt, ground cumin, and black pepper.
+This fajita seasoning mix isn’t overly spicy and has all the authentic Mexican flavors I love!

-- Olive oil – Or any kind of neutral oil (like vegetable, sunflower, or grape seed oil).
+- Oil: Olive oil or any kind of neutral oil like avocado or canola oil will work.

-- Bell peppers – You can use any color of bell peppers.
-I used 3 different colors to make the dish colorful and inviting, but just use what you have!
+- Bell peppers: You can use any color of bell peppers.
+I used 3 different colors to make the dish colorful and inviting, but use what you have!

-- Onion – Use any type of onion that you have – white, yellow, or red are all great options!
+- Onion: Use any onion that you have – white, yellow, or red are all great options!

-- Cilantro – Fajitas topped with fresh cilantro have endless flavor.
+- Cilantro: Fajitas topped with fresh cilantro are simply the best!

 How to Make Shrimp Fajitas

-- Cook the shrimp: Add the seasoned shrimp to the skillet.
-Stir occasionally until the shrimp are pink and no longer translucent (about 5 minutes).
+- Cook: Add the seasoned shrimp to the same hot skillet and cook for about 5 minutes until the shrimp are pink and no longer translucent.

-- Bring everything together: Add the cooked peppers and onions back into the skillet, and top with lime juice and chopped cilantro.
-Mix everything together, taste, and season with more salt if necessary.
+- Combine and serve: Add the cooked peppers and onions back into the skillet with the shrimp, toss everything with a little lime juice and chopped cilantro, and serve.

-Yes, you can also grill the shrimp for some added smoky flavors.
-Season the shrimp as per the instructions and pierce with skewers.
-Grill the shrimp skewers on medium heat for 3 minutes per side while sautéeing or grilling the vegetables separately.
+Season the shrimp per the instructions in the recipe card and place the shrimp on grilling skewers.
+Grill the shrimp on medium heat for 3 minutes per side while sautéeing or grilling the vegetables separately.

 Storing and Reheating

-To store the leftover fajitas, keep them in an airtight container in the refrigerator for 3 to 4 days.
-You can also wrap them tightly in plastic wrap or foil.
-Do not keep cooked shrimp at room temperature for more than 2 hours or else unwelcome bacteria can begin to grow.
+To store leftovers, keep them in an airtight container in the refrigerator for 3 to 4 days.
+Do not keep cooked shrimp at room temperature for more than 2 hours, or else unwelcome bacteria can begin to grow.